 - Thicker hair in the summer may protect the scalp from damaging UV rays; in winter, having thinner hair allows better vitamin D absorption.

-- Reduced hair growth in the fall and winter results from cold exposure, causing the follicles to switch from active growth to the resting phase.
+- In the fall and winter, reduced hair growth results from cold exposure, causing the follicles to switch from active growth to the resting phase.

 - Hormonal changes are another possible cause of seasonal hair loss.
 For example, during winter, the body produces more melatonin, which can also slow down hair growth.